Trevor Linden: New York, Montreal and Washington (1998–2001)

 Linden was traded to the New York Islanders on February 6, 1998, in exchange for Todd Bertuzzi, Bryan McCabe and the Islanders' third-round pick (used to select Jarkko Ruutu) in the 1998 NHL Entry Draft.
-After the conclusion of the Olympics, in which he participated, Linden joined the Islanders and played 25 games with the team.
+After the conclusion of the Olympics, in which he participated, Linden (who was named captain, succeeding the traded McCabe) joined the Islanders and played 25 games with the team.
 He scored 10 goals and 7 assists for 17 points to finish the season, with a combined 17 goals and 21 assists for 38 points in 67 games.
 The following year, his first full season in three years, Linden was second on the team with 47 points, and third with 18 goals.
 However, on May 29, 1999, the Islanders traded Linden to the Montreal Canadiens for a first-round draft pick in the 1999 NHL Entry Draft (used to select Branislav Mezei), mostly for financial reasons.
 The thrill of playing in Montreal, the "centre of hockey", was an exciting prospect to Linden after his time spent with the Islanders, where the arena was usually half-filled when he played there.

 With Montreal, Linden was often injured and only appeared in 50 games during his first season, scoring 30 points.
 The next year, he appeared in 57 games, scoring 33 points.
 While with the Canadiens, he signed a four-year contract worth $15 million.
 However, he was traded for the third time in his career, this time to the Washington Capitals, going with Dainius Zubrus, and the New Jersey Devils' second-round draft pick in the 2001 NHL Entry Draft (later traded to Tampa Bay, who selected Andreas Holmqvist) in exchange for Richard Zedník, Jan Bulis and Washington's first-round pick in the 2001 Draft (used to select Alexander Perezhogin).
 With Washington, Linden reached the playoffs for the first time in four years, in the 2000–01 season.